Aniket360/BubbleGame/README.md

 # BubbleGame
-🎈 Bubble Pop Game, Enjoy a fun and interactive Bubble-Popping game created using HTML, CSS, and JavaScript.
+🎈 Bubble_Game, Enjoy a fun and interactive Bubble game created using HTML, CSS, and JavaScript.